undus5/undus/content/posts/qemu-install-windows11-guest.md

 ## Background

-Libvirt is overkill for personal use, I don't want to spend time to learn it for now.
+Libvirt is overkill for personal use.
 However, using the low level tool directly is not easy.
 Normally I would go to the official website reading the documentation when trying to learn some new tools, but this approach is not working well on QEMU, it's [documentation](https://www.qemu.org/documentation/) is not friendly for beginners,